phpearth/docs/databases/pdo.md

 reasons, but the main one is because it uses the same API regardless of which database driver you're using.
-For example, if you were using SQLite database, you can switch to MySQL very easily; you have to change only the type of the driver PDO uses (which you specify in the DSN string), the rest are dependent on compatibility of SQL you wrote.
+For example, if you were using SQLite database, you can switch to MySQL very easily; you have to change only the type of the driver PDO uses (which you specify in the DSN string), the rest are dependent on compatibility of SQL/features you used.

 PDO currently supports 12 different databases: